Theft and Shoplifting Laws and Penalties in Washington State

 • wrongfully obtains or exerts unauthorized control over the property or services of another

-• obtains control over the property or services of another by using deception, or
+• obtains control over the property or services of another by using deception

-• appropriates (takes for oneself) lost or misdelivered property or services of another.
+• appropriates (takes for oneself) lost or misdelivered property or services of another, or

 The term "property" includes anything of value, whether tangible or intangible.
-Services include businesses such labor, professional, and transportation services; the hospitality industry; restaurants; entertainment; and public utility services.
+Services include professional, transportation, hospitality, restaurants, entertainment, and public utility services.

-A person can commit theft by stealing a wallet or TV, staying at a hotel and skipping out on the bill, deceiving someone into transferring them money, or keeping a misdelivered package without trying to find the owner.
+A person can commit theft by stealing a wallet or TV, staying at a hotel and skipping out on the bill, deceiving someone into sending them money, keeping a misdelivered package without trying to find the owner, or accepting a stolen phone.

-What Are the Penalties for Theft in Washington State?
+What Are the Classifications and Penalties for Theft in Washington?

 The felony threshold for theft in Washington state is $750.